stampsy/hockeyapp-monotouch/README.md

 ## Integration

 You can git clone this project or [download a compiled binary](https://github.com/downloads/stampsy/hockeyapp-monotouch/hockeyapp-monotouch.zip) and reference it like a normal .NET library.

+If you clone the binding, copy `HockeyApp` folder to your solution folder alongside with your project.
+Then add a reference to the `HockeyApp/HockeyApp.csproj` in Projects tab.

+If you downloaded just the binaries, place the `*.dll` wherever you will in your project and then locate it using .NET Assembly tab in Add Reference dialog, as you would normally do.

+There is one benefit to using the binaries over the source code.
+MonoDevelop doesn't play nice with binding projects yet and highlights all the code using them red.
+Autocompletion is also not available when referencing binding project.

+There is no such problem if you reference the compiled `*.dll` itself.
-There are three things you need to next.
+Whichever way you decide to link the binding, there are three things you need to do next.

 ### Add Resource Bundle

 First, copy `HockeySDKResources.bundle` from the binding directory to your **application project** (not the binding project!).
 Right-click your project in Solution Explorer and check Show All Files in Display Options.
 Find `HockeySDKResources.bundle` in your project tree, right-click it and click Include in Project.
 You can uncheck Show All Files now.

-### Specify app version
+### Specify App Version

 HockeyApp uses short bundle identifier in its user interface to differentiate between versions and it makes sense to set a different one each time you upload a new build on HockeyApp.
 To do so, open your `Info.plist` on Advanced tab and add a string value called `CFBundleShortVersionString`.
 It has no strict format.

-### Tell HockeyApp to initialize
+### Tell HockeyApp to Get Going

 Finally, you need to tell HockeyApp to activate and [give it your HockeyApp Public ID](http://support.hockeyapp.net/kb/how-tos/how-to-find-the-app-identifier).
 You will probably want to do it in `FinishedLaunching` method inside your `AppDelegate`.
 You can wrap HockeyApp activation in `#if !DEBUG` directive so it is stripped out of debug builds.